junxit/us-congress-bills-116/metadata.md

 - 2019-12-04 — Senate amendment agreed to: Amendment SA 1254 agreed to in Senate by Unanimous Consent.
 - 2019-12-04 — Senate amendment proposed (on the floor): Amendment SA 1254 proposed by Senator Peters.
 - 2019-12-04 — Senate amendment submitted
+- 2020-03-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-03-10 — Considered under suspension of the rules. (consideration: CR H1574-1575)
+- 2020-03-10 — DEBATE - The House proceeded with forty minutes of debate on S. 760.
+- 2020-03-10 — Mrs. Lee (NV) moved to suspend the rules and pass the bill.
+- 2020-03-11 — Considered as unfinished business. (consideration: CR H1613-1614)
+- 2020-03-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 97). (text: 03/10/2020 CR H1574)
+- 2020-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 97).
+- 2020-03-16 — Presented to President.
+- 2020-03-16 — Presented to President.
+- 2020-03-26 — Became Public Law No: 116-134.
+- 2020-03-26 — Became Public Law No: 116-134.
+- 2020-03-26 — Signed by President.
+- 2020-03-26 — Signed by President.